Dehydration is a common and serious health problem for seniors

 To make it easier to keep your older adult hydrated, we share 6 creative tips for getting seniors to drink more water.

 Each person has different habits, preferences, and health conditions, so what’s most important is to be creative and try different ideas until you find ones that work for your older adult.

 It’s also essential to check with their doctor if you have questions about how a creative technique could affect their health.

 6 ways to get seniors to drink more water

-1. Remember there are many sources of fluids
+1. Remember that there are many sources of fluids

-Older adults don’t have to drink only plain water to get hydrated.
+People don’t have to drink only plain water to get hydrated.
 Coffee, tea, fruit juice, sweetened beverages, fruits, and vegetables all contain water.
-If your senior really hates drinking fluids, serve them more foods with high water content to increase their hydration.

 3. Experiment with beverages at different temperatures